Liron-Toledo/crypto-portfolio-tracker/README.md

 ## Overview

-Cryptocurrency Portfolio Manager is a web application designed to help users manage and track their cryptocurrency holdings effortlessly.Users can add, edit, and delete their holdings, view real-time prices, and analyze historical performance through interactive charts.
+Cryptocurrency Portfolio Tracker is a web application designed to help users manage and track their cryptocurrency holdings effortlessly.Users can add, edit, and delete their holdings, view real-time prices, and analyze historical performance through interactive charts.

 ## Features